Muddy Best Schools Guide #6: Bosworth College

 Having spent an afternoon there and chatting to the students, they do seem genuinely self-motivated.
 The diverse nationality mix, definitely enhances the buzz of Bosworth.
 Speaking to a table full of 17 year olds at lunch, not one of them had a bad thing to say (I know, I know, I’m a big bad grown up, so why would they), but they all genuinely seemed to like the vibe at the College, especially the cake that was on offer that day ; )

 THE MUDDY VERDICT:

 Good for: Although very informal (no uniforms), it is a traditional school.
 Students who work hard and recognise the need to work outside of the curriculum to develop themselves in both a social and academic sense pre their University application, will do well here (I like this, it’s a really well-rounded vibe).

 Also great for elite sports people who may need time out of normal schedules.
 Bosworth caters to a variety of needs for students other pursuits and creates a timetable that enables sport and study, both to a high level.
 They look at each candidate as an individual and design a solution to suit their needs.

 Not for: Students who are looking for the less traditional facilitating subjects.
 Also not for students (or parents), who may want a predominantly UK student base.

 Dare to disagree?
-Discover for yourself at the Open Evening on 26 January, from 7pm (for year 9 and above).
+Discover for yourself at the Open Evening on Thurs 25 January, from 7pm (for year 9 and above), give them a bell on the number below.
 As ever, if you make it, please let me know your thoughts!